IS claims Sri Lanka blasts, as government says probe making progress

-COLOMBO (Reuters) - Islamic State claimed responsibility on Tuesday for Easter bombings in Sri Lanka that killed 321 people, coordinated attacks on churches and hotels that officials said were believed to be retaliation for attacks on mosques in New Zealand.
+COLOMBO (Reuters) - Islamic State claimed responsibility on Tuesday for the bomb attacks in Sri Lanka that killed 321 people in what officials believe was retaliation for assaults on mosques in New Zealand.

-The claim, issued through the group’s AMAQ news agency, came shortly after Sri Lanka said two domestic Islamist groups, with suspected links to foreign militants, were believed to have been behind the attacks at three churches and four hotels that also wounded about 500 people.
+The claim, issued through the group’s AMAQ news agency, was made after Sri Lanka said two domestic Islamist groups with suspected links to foreign militants were suspected to have been behind the attacks at three churches and four hotels.
+About 500 people were also wounded in the bombings.

-Three sources with direct knowledge of the matter told Reuters that Sri Lankan intelligence officials had been warned hours earlier by India that attacks by Islamists were imminent.
+Three sources told Reuters that Sri Lankan intelligence officials had been warned hours earlier by India that attacks by Islamists were imminent.
 It was not clear what action, if any, was taken.

+President Maithripala Sirisena said he would change the heads of the defence forces following their failure to act on the intelligence.

+“I will completely restructure the police and security forces in the coming weeks.
+I expect to change the heads of defence establishments within the next 24 hours,” Sirisena said in an address to the nation.

+“The security officials who got the intelligence report from a foreign nation did not share it with me.
+I have decided to take stern action against these officials.”

-Sri Lanka’s prime minister, Ranil Wickremesinghe, told a news conference investigators were making progress in identifying the perpetrators.
+Prime Minister Ranil Wickremesinghe told a news conference investigators were making progress in identifying the perpetrators.

 “We will be following up on IS claims, we believe there may be some links,” he said.